 The autumn views from the ridge line looking down onto the colorful valley below are simply amazing but green pines liter the ridge hinting at the coming winter.
 Fall colors are absent this high up either from wind or just the altitude but the gigantic rock formations create an awe inspiring view that has convinced me to come back to this hellish trail again and again.

 I recommend hiking Dinosaur Ridge in spring if you want to see the ridge at its peak but then you’ll miss the fall colors below.
-Maybe you should just hike it twice like I did 😉
+Maybe you should just hike it three times like I did 😉

 The series of 8 or so peaks bring you up and down about 20 different rope courses and along a few cliffs.
 Even though Dinosaur Ridge itself is only about 5km long but will take 4 or 5 hours to traverse you’ll spend another 3 or 4 hours getting there and back.